rustyhaley/Telos_NC/telos_prompt.md

 # 📝 TELOS File Rapid-Build Prompt
 *Copy & paste everything below into ChatGPT (or any LLM) and follow the coach’s questions.
-You’ll have a first-draft TELOS in about 7 – 10 minutes.*
+You’ll have a first-draft TELOS in about 7 – 10 minutes.* Source video: https://youtu.be/3BXE0e3QZ4U

 ---